HM Prison Portland: History

 In 1921 the prison was converted into a Borstal.
 Between 1931 and 1935, the Borstal Boys transformed a disused convict quarry into a sports stadium at the back of St. Peter's Church.
 The first sports day took place on 1 August 1936, while the last event spectated by the public was the Foundation Day Sports event of 1975.
 During World War II, an air raid on 15 August 1940 saw the Borstal's Rodney House block bombed.
 This left four boys dead and others severely injured, including five being admitted to hospital.
 In 1983, the Borstal changed to Youth Custody Centre.

 In 1988 the prison was re-rolled as a Young Offenders Institution (YOI, Portland), holding up to 519 young males aged 18 to 21.
-Accommodation at the prison was divided into seven blocks, Benbow, Raleigh, Drake, Nelson, Grenville, Collingwood, and Beaufort.
+Accommodation at the prison was divided into seven blocks, Benbow, Raleigh, Drake, Nelson, Grenville, Collingwood and Beaufort.
 In 2009, the prison was the setting for Ian Wright's Football Behind Bars, a Sky1 reality TV series showcasing Wright's work to transform the lives of 24 serious young offenders.
-It was based on socializing the young men by organizing them in a football academy.
+It was based on socialising the young men by organising them in a football academy.

 In April 2011 the prison became an Adult/Young Offenders establishment.
 In late 2013, it was announced that it would also be one of a number of resettlement prisons across the UK.
 This news coincided with the recent decision to turn HM Prison The Verne, another prison on Portland, into an immigration removal centre.
 In 2010, with the assistance of the prison, a community project was completed to restore the Governor's Community Garden and open it to the public.
 Around 2011, at the Verne, the Jailhouse Cafe was opened to the public, which was created to reduce re-offending and to offer prisoners work experience.
 When the Verne was converted to an Immigration Removal Centre in early 2014, the cafe has continued by using prisoners from the YOI.